This page contains Disability Support Services operational policy documents.

 Restrictions on access to hosted budgets

-The Restrictions on Access to Hosted Budgets operational policy (DOCX 36 KB) sets out the terms for access to funding under a Hosted Scheme, and applies to all people accessing a Hosted Scheme.
+The Restrictions on access to hosted budgets operational policy external sets out the terms for access to funding under a hosted scheme, and applies to all people accessing a hosted scheme.

 The Restrictions on Access to Hosted Budgets operational policy includes: